shihaotan91/url_shortener/README.md

 ## How to set up
 You need to have Rails, Node, Yarn and Postgres installed in your computer to run this application.

-If you already have, you can just clone the repo and run these commands chronologically.
+If you already do, you can just clone the repo and run these commands chronologically.

 ```
 - bundle install